 Naturally not all teachers are good teachers.
 Some find themselves in the field of education by chance, having missed other opportunities and choose instead to lecture others by means of reiterating the knowledge they once received.
 Lecturing, in theory, is different than teaching; it presumes that the audience is ready, willing and able to absorb what is being said.
 There is a time and place for lecturing but (great) teachers know that all students have unique learning needs and learning styles that should be acknowledged before learning can take place.

 Teachers should inspire, encourage and pave the way for your education.
 They should facilitate your learning needs and help you measure your progress.
 They should trigger your curiosities and challenge your thinking, broaden your mind to possibilities outside of your comfort zone.
 The true value of effective teaching is priceless.

-I teach because it matters.
+I choose to teach because it matters.
 I want to make my students feel important and understood.
 I want them to feel comfortable when sharing their vulnerabilities and confident when leaving the ‘classroom’ or meeting space.
 I want them to know that having the courage to identify and work on their weaknesses is what sets them apart from the rest.
 As a student, all you need to do is stay open and receptive to learning something new.

 Having strong, clear objectives for your learning is helpful but recognizing and celebrating small victories along the way is what the process of learning is all about.
-Always stay curious and never stop learning (this goes for all the teachers out there, too!).
+Always stay curious and never stop learning; this goes for all the teachers out there, too.